angga2oioi/setup-linux-server/readme.md

 7. **Timezone** - Sets proper timezone for logs
 8. **User Creation** - Creates non-root sudo user with SSH key setup

+**Note:** The script continues on errors and completes all possible steps.
+If one component fails (e.g., swap creation), the script reports the error and moves to the next step, ensuring maximum configuration coverage.

 ### Reverse Proxy Script

 1. **Checks for nginx** - Installs if missing (with your permission)